DONATE TO THE CAMBRIDGE UCU HARDSHIP FUND

-The branch has limited funds and can only help those members most in need.
-Please only apply to the local fund after applying to the national fund.
+The branch has its own funds to help those of our local members most in need.
+All members can apply to the local fund after they’ve applied to the national fund too.

 A period of industrial action is extremely busy for national and local UCU staff.
 If you have a query about financial support or eligibility for members, please help us by directing your inquiry to the right place:

 1) For questions regarding the national UCU Fighting Fund, please contact UCU Head office: firstname.lastname@example.org.

 2) For questions about the CUCU Local Hardship Fund, please email email@example.com.